ManimalaC/sda-testing-1/README.md

 assert exceptions.

 #### Exercise S.2
-If you did `S.1` correctly, you will notice that `isPrime` does not throw at all when passed `1`, and throws the wrong exception when passed `-10`.
+If you did `S.1` correctly, you will notice that `isPrime` does not throw at all when passed `1` (in fact, it thinks that `1` is prime, can you figure out why?), and throws the wrong exception when passed `-10`.
 Modify the implementation of `isPrime` so that it throws an `IllegalArgumentException` when passed a value less than 2!
 Make sure to pass along an appropriate error message as well, so the user knows what went wrong.

 > **Assistant's note:** Don't remember how to throw exceptions?
 Have a look at